carmine560/trading-peripheral/README.md

   * `-D`: restore the Hyper SBI 2 application data from a snapshot
   * `-G`: configure general options and exit
   * `-M`: configure maintenance schedules and exit
-  * `-Q`: configure checking the status of the daily sales order quota and exit
+  * `-Q`: configure checking the daily sales order quota and exit
   * `-O`: configure order status formats and exit
   * `-A`: configure actions and exit